brucou/graph-adt/README.md

 It is possible to configure the maximum number of occurrences of a given edge in a path.
 Sameness is defined by referential equality.
 The default value is set to 1 (no repetition of a given edge - this ensures loop-free paths).
 Settings that parameter to a value greater than 1 allows to have some control over the traversal of the graph cycles.

-**Note that because the search starts with a vertex and not an edge**, it is necessary to pass a 'fake' starting edge whose origin is a `null` vertex, and target is the starting vertex.
-As a result, in any returned path the first edge will feature a `null` origin vertex.
-Keep that in mind when using the returned paths : drop the first edge of the path.

 ## Algorithm
 We did not bother much with a sophisticated algorithm.
 A collection of search algorithms can be found in the assets directory of this repository.
 We used an iterative, brute-force enumeration